-How to Recover From Penguin 2.0 Using Only Free Tools
+How to Recover From Google Penalty (Penguin) Using Only Free Tools

 I spent the second week of May writing an in-depth article on how to prepare for Google’s Penguin 2.0 (also known as Penguin 4) update.
 Of course, the update had to arrive the moment I finished the article.

 Anyways, a better article came to mind – let’s instead look at how you can attempt a Penguin recovery using only free tools.

 Most bloggers, web designers and freelancers in general don’t want – nor need – to pay expensive monthly subscriptions for SEO software.
 That’s not to say that using paid tools would make it that much easier anyway.
 The Penguin update is notoriously hard to bounce back from.

 Many webmasters are still assessing the damage (or windfall) to their Google rankings.
 We’re in the early days and Google is far from finished.
 It still has yet to devalue upstream links from link spammers (tiered link builders, take note), which I personally think will be a game changer, especially for competitive niches.

 Matt Cutts and the Webspam team are also actively evaluating feedback, so expect more movement in the search engine results page (SERPs) soon.
 As reports start coming in in the next few months, we will truly see how “jarring and jolting” this update has been (although an early report by the always-insightful Dr Pete of SEOmoz suggests 2.0 had less impact than its predecessor).
 It is expected to affect 2.3% of English (US) queries to a significant extent.